What does the 38.4 meme mean? 2020's most confusing trend explained

 The 38.4 meme has seen several photos pop up on the internet, seemingly without a common theme that are simply captioned with the number 38.4.

-According to Know Your Meme, the 38.4 meme was reportedly created by influential Snapchat and Instagram user Xo Trayvon Vert who goes by @xo.
+According to Know Your Meme, the 38.4 meme was reportedly created by influential Snapchat and Instagram user Xo Trayvon Vert who goes by @xo on Instagram.

 The original 38.4 meme is thought to be a photoshopped image of the rapper Trippie Redd, with the rapper's signature hair digitally removed with the caption 38.4 plastered on his forehead.